Su Jun: Life

 However, Yu Liang, Wen, and Tao Kan soon entered into an alliance and headed back east to Jiankang.
-Eastern commanderies also rose against Su, led by Chi Jian.
+Eastern commanderies also rose against Su, led by Xi Jian.
 Despite these provincial forces having greater numbers, Su continued to defeat them in battle after battle, and even Wen and Tao, capable generals in their own right, became apprehensive.
 However, during one battle in November 328, Su was hit by a spear and fell off his horse, and the provincial forces quickly beheaded him.
 His forces tried to coalesce behind his brother Su Yi (蘇逸), but collapsed in early 329.